School Nutrition Services

 MRH School Nutrition Services is here to nourish the well-being of students and staff through nutritious and tasty meals.

-We participate in federal school meal programs to provide breakfast, lunch, and snacks that follow nutrition guidelines from the USDA Food and Nutrition Service National School Lunch Program (Spanish), School Breakfast Program (Spanish), and the Healthy, Hunger-Free Kids Act of 2010.
-These guidelines are based off of the 2010 Dietary Guidelines for Americans.
+We participate in federal school meal programs to provide breakfast, lunch, and snacks that follow nutrition guidelines from the National School Lunch Program (almuerzo), School Breakfast Program (desayuno), and the Healthy, Hunger-Free Kids Act of 2010.
+These guidelines are based on the 2010 Dietary Guidelines for Americans.

 We also process the Free and Reduced Meal Application that must be turned in every year, at the start of the school year.
 This allows us to provide financial benefits for families who qualify as Free or Reduced.